cBioPortal/cbioportal/docs/Load-Sample-Cancer-Study.md

 # Sample Study

-The cBioPortal distribution includes a [small dummy study, study_es_0](https://github.com/cBioPortal/cbioportal/tree/master/core/src/test/scripts/test_data/study_es_0), which you can use to verify that everything is working propertly.
+The cBioPortal distribution includes a [small dummy study, study_es_0](https://github.com/cBioPortal/cbioportal/tree/master/core/src/test/scripts/test_data/study_es_0), which you can use to verify that everything is working properly.

 # Validating the Sample Study